Cross border organisations gather to kick-start cooperation project

 - How Women’s Tec’s hugely successful DIY Roadshow could be beneficial south of the border

-- How cross-border insurance for equipment, staff and services may need to be considered for cross-border projects and any potential impacts of the UK’s impending Electronic Travel Authorisation scheme.
+- How cross-border insurance for equipment, staff and services may need to be considered for cross-border projects and any potential impacts of the UK’s impending Electronic Travel Authorisation scheme, and

 - What learnings can be gained from the successful interactions between Creative Spark courses and Ireland’s state sponsored job seeker training programmes, a replica of which is not available in NI.

-This is an 18-month project, leading to the design and initial implementation of a cross-border collaboration between Creative Spark and Women’s Tec, with a focus on the cross-border sharing of resources and skills to deliver training for women in non-traditional skills (e.g. plumbing, carpentry, tiling, electrics), women in STEM/STEAM, as well as climate action as an area for community capacity-building.
+This is an 18-month project, leading to the design and initial implementation of a cross-border collaboration between Creative Spark and Women’s Tec, with a focus on the cross-border sharing of resources and skills to deliver training for women in non-traditional skills (e.g. plumbing, carpentry, tiling, electrics), women in Science, Technology, Engineering and Maths/Science, Technology, Engineering, Art and Maths (STEM)/STEAM, as well as climate action as an area for community capacity-building.
 It will also produce an online training course for the development of cross-border cooperation projects that will be available on the CCBS website for use by other organisations beyond the lifetime of this project.